By downloading data you agree to follow SuperMAG's Rules of the road.

 Polar plots of ground level magnetic field perturbations.
-Vectors are deduced from the two horizontal components and are rotated 90° clockwise to indicate ionospheric equivalent current direction.
-Units are nT.
-Polar plots are in magnetic coordinates centered at the magnetic pole and hence the continents are somewhat distorted.
+Vectors are deduced from the two horizontal components and can be displayed in two ways:

 The uniformly gridded data are derived from statistical-based method which combines with basis function expansion techniques (Waters et al., 2015) to provide extensive maps of the ground level perturbation magnetic field from 40° magnetic latitude to the magnetic pole for all longitudes.
 The method combines all available data from the SuperMAG data base, Principal Component Analysis, and a spherical cap harmonic basis function expansion in order to fill in magnetic perturbation data where there are no magnetometers and produce the poloidal current potential.
 The final uniform solutions are derived from measured perturbations and the fill-in (model) vectors.
 On the website are shown the measured perturbations and the final fitted solutions.
 The fill-in (model) vectors are not shown.

 Waters, C. L., J. W. Gjerloev, M. Dupont, and R. J. Barnes (2015), Global maps of ground magnetometer data, J. Geophys.
 Res.
 Space Physics, 120,doi:10.1002/2015JA021596